Skip to main content

 The agent can see your docstrings!
 Be specific about the conditions that should trigger each exception.
 The more precise your documentation, the more reliably the agent will raise the appropriate exception.

-Validation After AI Calls
+Validation After Invocation

 Agent-Visible Validation